Resolving consumer problems

 Products purchased from other European countries

-If you have a problem related to an online shop operating in another EU Member State, Norway or Iceland, please contact the European Consumer Centre’s office in Finland (ECCF).
+If you have a problem related to an online shop operating in another EU Member State, Norway, Iceland or Great Britain, please contact the European Consumer Centre’s office in Finland (ECCF).
 The European Consumer Centre provides advice and aims to find a conciliation solution in disputes concerning cross-border trade.
 However, the Centre cannot obligate sellers or service providers to pay refunds or compensation in relation to contract violations.

 Transactions between private individuals